owulveryck/owulveryck.github.io/content/post/knative-part1.md

 ### Event-based architecture

 ## Conclusion

-In a second article, I would introduce the sample app of sentiment analysis.
-I will describe the software 1.0/software 2.0 mechanism as I did in the presentation I gave you.
-Then I will add the need for decoupling the application, as seen in the previous article.
-This will be a lever for the knative eventing part (the one deployed on k8s).

-In conclusion, I am thinking of mentioning that this decoupling mechanism has excellent benefits, but it induces some extra work on the infrastructure level.
-It introduces a separation of concerns between the infrastructure and the application.
-As shown on a Wardley Map, the infrastructure should come from a product to a commodity.
-This will introduce the third article:

-Third article: cloud-run eventing
-The introduction would be a wrap up of the first two articles.
-It will show that the knative-eventing product is becoming a commodity etc. then it quickly goes into the technical setup of the application.

-Introduction
-From a container of data to a data processor

-Object storage and cloud computing have changed the paradigm of data storage: you don't unmarshal the data to make it fit in structured storage anymore.
-Nowadays, you use blob storage to store the document as close as possible to its original form.

-The value is not gold by the document itself anymore.
-What's important now is the history of changes applied to the document.

-the paradigm shift

-For a long time in the history of IT, people have stored data, and building an application was, more or less, designing a view on top of the data storage.

-> The next generation of enterprise data platform architecture requires a paradigm shift towards ubiquitous data with a distributed data mesh. - Zhamak Dehghani

- paradigm shift

-Digital world
-Container of data
-Process

-In this article, I explain why event base architecture is relevant in some of the recent use cases I encounter.

 > A story cannot be written down without a medium; a process cannot exist without an enabling infrastructure - Mark Burgess
 > The notion of a document change; a document is no longer a container with a set of sentences; a document is a process with a set of changes - Jeffrey Snower